 More than two million Palestinian refugees live in Jordan in five refugee camps.
 Jordan concluded a peace agreement with Israël in 1994 after the Oslo Accords signed with the PLO in Washington D.C. in 1993.

 Nobody reports on “Arabs” not wanting “Palestinians.”
 When Israël has to fight them to defend itself, it’s “Israël’s fault.”
 The Arabs, China, and Russia prefer that the Palestinian problem remains an “Israëli problem” they can use at the UN, keeping themselves out of the firing range.
 The Arab hypocrisy is there for everyone to see.
-The Trump Administration is fundamentally modifying the American posture, and the Sunni alignments in the Middle East regarding Israël are changing because of the threat from Shiite Iran.
+The Trump Administration has fundamentally modified the American posture, and the Sunni alignments in the Middle East regarding Israël are changing because of the threat from Shiite Iran.
+Now, the anti-Israel Biden troops are trying to undo these achievements by siding again with perfidious Iran.